griquelme/tidyms/docs/quickstart.rst

 the data, it's necessary to correct the bias in the data due to sample preparation and also remove any features that cannot be measured in an analytically robust way [3]_, [4]_.
 We call this process :term:`data curation`.
-In the MSKM, the data curation is applied using :term:`filtration` and :term:`correction` steps to obtain a robust data matrix.
+In tidyms, the data curation is applied using :term:`filtration` and :term:`correction` steps to obtain a robust data matrix.
 Before applying data curation, it's recommended to define a :term:`mapping`.
 A mapping is a dictionary that map a :term:`sample type` to a list of :term:`sample class`.
 You